-Facebook removes Trump post calling the coronavirus “less lethal” than the flu
+Facebook removes Trump post calling the coronavirus ‘less lethal’ than the flu

 “Flu season is coming up!
 Many people every year, sometimes over 100,000, and despite the Vaccine, die from the Flu.
 Are we going to close down our Country?
 No, we have learned to live with it, just like we are learning to live with Covid, in most populations far less lethal!!!”
 Trump’s tweet and now-deleted Facebook post reads.

-Trump left Walter Reed National Military Medical Center on Monday night, where he was being treated for the coronavirus.
+Trump on Monday night left Walter Reed National Military Medical Center, where he was being treated for covid-19.
 Earlier in the day, he posted on social media, “Don’t be afraid of Covid.
 Don’t let it dominate your life.”
-That drew intense criticism online for what many saw as him downplaying the virus that has killed at least 209,000 people in the U.S.
+That drew intense criticism online for what many saw as him downplaying the virus that has killed at least 209,000 people in the United States.

 Neither Twitter nor Facebook took any action against the Monday post and did not respond to repeated requests for comment asking if it violated their policies against coronavirus misinformation.
 Both companies have pledged to remove coronavirus misinformation that could lead to physical harm.